 If you want to build a complete and effective user experience you will probably want to add actions to our Actions Menu or a Widget to display contents from your App directly within the CRM.
 Both Actions and Widgets can be created on the fly with API Endpoints.

 Updating data on your side: - In order to obtain only recently updated records, you can use both Webhooks and our "Last Update" Endpoint.
 We recommend the use of webhooks as they allow reduced traffic and connections.

 You don't need to ask customers to cut and paste their API tokens.
 With OAuth you can send customers to a login page that will authorize your App.
 At the and of our Oauth process the Verify URL will send the token to your App so that you can save it.

 Info about OAuth

 If you want to create a public App we will be able to offer our customer a direct install within our pages.
 To do so we need you to send us a "Install URL" on your web server (https), which is simply the web page with our logo where you provide basic information about the install process and a link to our OAuth Login.

 The General Data Protection Regulation (GDPR), which went into effect on May 25, 2018, imposes obligations on any party that collects, stores, or processes personal data of individuals located in Europe.
-We require these regulations for all user data, both for individuals located in Europe and those located elsewhere.
+We require these regulations for all user data.
 Each app developer is responsible for making sure that the apps they build are GDPR compliant.